-In Wisconsin, protestors attack stay-at-home orders as unnecessary — or a government cabal
+In Wisconsin, protesters attack stay-at-home orders as unnecessary — or a government cabal

 Probably, she replied.
 “But some things are more important.”

-Like other protests that have erupted here and in other states in recent days, attendees defied the advice of health-care professionals, who have urged social distancing.
-They stood shoulder to shoulder, many without masks or face coverings that officials say could prevent the spread of the novel coronavirus.
+Like other protests here and in other states in recent days, attendees defied the advice of health-care professionals, who have urged social distancing.
+They stood shoulder to shoulder, many without masks or face coverings that officials say could prevent the spread of the coronavirus.

 “Masks are ridiculous,” said a 57-year-old man in the crowd, who declined to give his name because he said he didn’t trust the media.
 “This is just some attempt by government bureaucrats to scare people about something that is just the flu so that they can take away our freedoms.”

-The rally highlighted the growing political rift over how and when states reopen in the wake of covid-19, a contagion that has infected more than 900,000 Americans and killed at least 50,000, and the measures elected officials have taken to protect the population from a virus for which there is no vaccine.
+The rally highlighted the growing political rift over how and when states should reopen businesses in the wake of the coronavirus and covid-19, the disease it causes, a contagion that has infected more than 950,000 Americans and killed over 54,000.
+Elected officials have imposed the restrictions to protect the population from a virus for which there is no vaccine.

-In Wisconsin, 5,356 cases have been diagnosed as of Friday afternoon, including another 304 cases on Thursday – the single largest daily increase in the state so far, in part because of expanded testing.
-So far, 262 people in Wisconsin have died, a smaller number than many other states.
+In Wisconsin, 5,911 cases have been diagnosed as of Sunday afternoon, including 331 cases Saturday — the largest daily increase in the state so far, in part because of expanded testing.
+So far, 272 people in Wisconsin have died, a smaller number than in many other states.

-State and local officials here insist the numbers would be worse if not for strict stay-at-home orders and have warned in recent days that if residents don’t remain diligent about social distancing that cases could spike.
+State and local officials here insist that the numbers would be worse if not for strict stay-at-home orders, and they have warned in recent days that if residents don’t remain diligent about social distancing, cases could spike.

-“We are at a fragile point,” said Ben Weston, director of the office of emergency management in Milwaukee County, where the bulk of the state’s cases have been reported.
+“We are at a fragile point,” said Ben Weston, medical director at the Office of Emergency Management in Milwaukee County, where the bulk of the state’s cases have been reported.
 “Taking the right steps moving forward is going to be critical.
 Moving too fast will result in the positive trends we see.”

-But as in other parts of the country, there are increasing tensions between the urge to keep people safe and the growing desperation to get people back to work and the economy moving again amid fears of a downturn that some have predicted to be as bad as the Great Depression.
+But as in other parts of the country, there are increasing tensions between the urge to keep people safe and the growing desperation to get people back to work amid fears of an economic downturn that some have predicted to be as bad as the Great Depression.

-In Wisconsin, a small state that has become ground zero for the kind the uber-partisan warfare that has paralyzed Washington and other parts of the county, there is a growing divide between the Republican-led state legislature and Evers, a former educator and state superintendent of public instruction who was elected in 2018 after defeating then-Gov. Scott Walker (R).
+In Wisconsin, a small state that has become ground zero for the kind of uber-partisan warfare that has paralyzed Washington and other parts of the country, there is a growing divide between the Republican-led legislature and Evers, a former educator and state superintendent of public instruction who was elected in 2018 after defeating then-Gov. Scott Walker (R).

-Last week, the state’s top-ranking Republicans, Assembly Speaker Robin Vos and Senate Majority Leader Scott Fitzgerald, filed a lawsuit challenging Evers for extending the state’s stay-at-home order that was due to expire April 24 to until after Memorial Day weekend, arguing that it will devastate the economy and leave Wisconsin “in shambles.”
+Last week, the state’s top-ranking Republicans, Assembly Speaker Robin Vos and Senate Majority Leader Scott Fitzgerald, filed a lawsuit challenging Evers for extending the state’s stay-at-home order that was due to expire this past Friday to until after Memorial Day weekend, arguing that it will devastate the economy and leave Wisconsin “in shambles.”

 They have accused Evers of “unprecedented administrative overreach” and of not allowing other elected leaders in the state to play a role in determining how and when Wisconsin reopens.

 “There’s no Republican that I know that isn’t taking the virus seriously,” Vos said in a virtual town hall with Milwaukee’s WTMJ-TV.
 “There’s no Republican that I know that thinks we should just go back to normal tomorrow.
 We need to have a gradual rollout.”

-Vos suggested Wisconsin could slowly open by region but argued the lawsuit was aimed at getting a “seat at the table.”
-But Evers has accused GOP leaders of attempting a political coup at the expense of public health.
-“Let’s just get real here, this is about power,” Evers said in a call with reporters on Tuesday.
-“And if they win, they get it and it’s going to take a long time for our state to recover.”
+Vos suggested that Wisconsin could slowly open by region but argued that the lawsuit was aimed at getting a “seat at the table.”

+Evers has accused GOP leaders of attempting a political coup at the expense of public health.
+“Let’s just get real here: This is about power,” Evers said in a call with reporters Tuesday.
+“And if they win, they get it, and it’s going to take a long time for our state to recover.”

-The state’s conservative-led Supreme Court has taken up the case and given the Evers administration until next Tuesday to file a response.
+The state’s conservative-led Supreme Court has taken up the case and given the Evers administration until Tuesday to file a response.

-In the meantime, elected Republicans around the state have tiptoed around growing protests, including the one held Friday in Madison and another last weekend in the suburbs of Milwaukee, where more than 1,000 people turned out to wave signs outside a shuttered shopping center demanding that stores be reopened.
+In the meantime, elected Republicans have tiptoed around growing protests, including the one held Friday in Madison and another last weekend in the suburbs of Milwaukee, where more than 1,000 people turned out to wave signs outside a closed shopping center demanding that stores be reopened.
 GOP leaders have not attended the protests, but they have not publicly discouraged them either, even as health officials have warned about the safety of large gatherings.

-In Madison, organizers were denied a permit by Capitol Police, who cited public health concerns.
+In Madison, organizers were denied a permit by the Capitol Police, which cited public health concerns.
 But law enforcement did not make any arrests or attempts to curtail the crowd, beyond blocking a truckload of port-a-potties that had been rented for the event.
 “If you want to go to the bathroom, and you can’t, you know why,” a speaker yelled through a megaphone, as the crowd loudly booed.

-While organizers of both protests have argued the rallies have been organized by average people, not outside movement groups, and were not political in nature, both have looked and sounded like rallies for President Trump.
-On Friday, hundreds of those who gathered on the lawn at the state capitol wore Trump shirts or hats.
+While organizers of both protests have argued that the rallies have been organized by ordinary people, not outside movement groups, and were not political in nature, both have looked and sounded like rallies for President Trump.
+On Friday, hundreds of those who gathered on the lawn at the Capitol wore Trump shirts or hats.
 Some waved or draped themselves in Trump flags, while dozens of cars circled downtown Madison with windows painted with messages including “Trump 2020.”

-“Make no mistake, what is happening right now is a plot to undermine Donald J. Trump and keep him from winning the election and saving our country,” a man shouted from the capitol steps before Friday’s protest, which elicited cheers.
+“Make no mistake, what is happening right now is a plot to undermine Donald J. Trump and keep him from winning the election and saving our country,” a man shouted from the Capitol steps before Friday’s protest, which elicited cheers.

 Nearby, a woman waved a sign that read, “Evil Cabal: Bill Gates, CDC, WHO, Fauci, Scarf Lady.”
-Others waved signs criticizing Nancy Pelosi and Hillary Clinton.
+Others waved signs criticizing House Speaker Nancy Pelosi and Hillary Clinton.
 But most signs criticized Evers, some comparing him to a dictator.
-Attendees were asked to sign petitions calling for recall election while some waved professionally printed signs that read “Recall Evers.”
+Attendees were asked to sign petitions calling for a recall election, while some waved professionally printed signs that read “Recall Evers.”

-From the capitol steps, a litany of speakers, many of them identified by first name only or not at all, spoke from a microphone attached to several large speakers that sent remarks loudly echoing across the square.
+From the Capitol steps, a litany of speakers, many of them identified by first name only or not at all, spoke from a microphone attached to several large speakers that sent remarks loudly echoing across the square.

 While some belittled the virus as not as threatening as public officials have claimed or poked at people who had turned out in masks, many questioned issues like how the government had deemed which businesses were essential or not, including why it was okay to buy products like shoes or flowers at Walmart but it was not okay to shop at small local businesses.